 This box is best for adventurous budding cheese lovers who don’t want to be bothered assembling the components of a clever cheese board themselves.

-Types of cheese: European, with one selection from California
+Types of cheese: Mostly European, with one month from USA

 Why We Chose It: Those who want to travel Europe via international cheese will get solid schooling through Zingerman’s club, which covers all the classics.